National interest assessment

 What does the national interest assessment apply to?

 Some overseas investment consent applications are subject to a national interest assessment.
-The Minister of Finance reviews these transactions to determine whether they are contrary to New Zealand’s national interest.
+Depending on the transaction, either we or the Minister of Finance reviews these transactions to determine whether they are contrary to New Zealand’s national interest.

-While this assessment is only mandatory for transactions that meet certain criteria, ministers may use their discretion to call in any transaction.
+While this assessment is only mandatory for transactions that meet certain criteria, both LINZ and ministers may use their discretion to call in other transactions.

 Transactions notified under the temporary emergency notification regime